huntdatacenter/docs/docs/about/ting-week.md

 ## Reports

-The intent of the ting report is to give you the opportunity to read up on **`what`** we are doing at HUNT Cloud, and a little bit on **`why`** we do it.
+The intent of the Ting report is to give you the opportunity to read up on **`what`** we are doing at HUNT Cloud, and a little bit on **`why`** we do it.
 All so we can meet at the tings and have informed discussions on how to best elevate data for a better world!

+The reports include a letter with reflections from the last Ting period as well as chapters with business description, risk factors, description of properties, and external and internal controls.

 - [Ting report #3 (2021-05)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek3-report.pdf)
 - [Ting report #2 (2021-02)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek2-report.pdf)